iartarisi/tweetwatch/README.md

 You can also drop all the tables using `teardown` instead of `setup`.

-You will need to edit the `tweetstream.rb` file and set the list of `TOPICS` you want to watch as well as the Twitter API credentials.
+You will need to edit the `tweetwatch.rb` file and set the list of `TOPICS` you want to watch as well as the Twitter API credentials.